Rebecca “Becky” D’Anne Rogers, 71, of Colton

 Becky had an amazing way of seeing the humorous moments in life and laughed freely, which will always be remembered and cherished by all who knew her.

-Thoughts, condolences, prayers and fond memories may be made to the Rogers family online at garnerfh.com
+Potsdam, NY 13676.
+Thoughts, condolences, prayers and fond memories may be made to the Rogers family online at www.GarnerFH.com.

 Copyright 2023 WWNY.
 All rights reserved.